-Number of one to three unit residences in the population: 2,730
+Number of one to three unit residences in the population: 6,504

 Summary of Findings: The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that a Plat-based variable needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, Estates at Snoqualmie Valley Trail (Major 238550), were generally at higher assessment levels than the rest of the population.
-This annual update valuation model corrects for these strata differences.
-This annual update valuation model corrects for these strata differences.
+The area required a single standard area adjustment.

-Area 094 - Overview Map
+Area 045 - Overview Map

-All maps in this document are subject to the following disclaimer: The information included on this map has been compiled by King County staff from a variety of sources and is subject to change without notice.
-King County makes no representations or warranties, express or implied, as to accuracy, completeness, timeliness, or rights to the use of such information.
-King County shall not be liable for any general, special, indirect, incidental, or consequential damages including, but not limited to, lost revenues or lost profits resulting from the use or misuse of the information contained on this map.
-Any sale of this map or information on this map is prohibited except by written permission of King County.
+All maps in this document are subject to the following disclaimer: The information included on this map has been compiled by King County shall not be liable for any general, special, indirect, incidental, or consequential damages including, but not limited to, lost revenues or lost profits resulting from the use or misuse of the information contained on this map.
+Any sale of this map or information on this map is prohibited except by written permission of King County

-Area 094 Annual Update Ratio Study Report
+Area 045 Annual Update Ratio Study Report